-Daytona Beach Shores is a decidedly white-collar city, with fully 87.25% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Daytona Beach Shores is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Daytona Beach Shores who work in sales jobs (14.64%), management occupations (12.25%), and food service (12.17%).
+Daytona Beach Shores is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Daytona Beach Shores is a city of professionals, service providers, and managers.
+There are especially a lot of people living in Daytona Beach Shores who work in food service (14.52%), teaching (9.92%), and management occupations (9.29%).

-One of the nice things about Daytona Beach Shores is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+One of the nice things about Daytona Beach Shores is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The citizens of Daytona Beach Shores are very well educated compared to the average community in the nation: 37.00% of adults in Daytona Beach Shores have a bachelor's degree or even advanced degree.
+The education level of Daytona Beach Shores citizens is very high relative to the national average among all cities (21.84%): 38.99% of adults in Daytona Beach Shores have a bachelor's degree or even advanced degree.

 The most common language spoken in Daytona Beach Shores is English.
-Other important languages spoken here include French and Other Asian languages.
+Other important languages spoken here include Spanish and German.